janiluuk/L4D2_DLR/README.md

 # L4D2 Rage edition

-A brutal anniversary overhaul of the infamous Rage mode for Left 4 Dead 2.
+A brutal anniversary overhaul of the infamous DLR mode for Left 4 Dead 2.
 L4D2 Rage edition resurrects the 2013 classic with modular perks, class-based abilities and a plugin-friendly core that lets you sculpt chaotic co-op sessions.

 ## Core Features
-- Sourcemod 1.11 compatible
+- Sourcemod 1.21 compatible
 - Plugin-based architecture: drop in new perks or classes via `RageCore`
 - Modular perk system with negative effects and combo chaining
 - Keybinding support (Soldier night vision bound to `N`)